brontozaur/books-extjs-spring-boot/README.md

 * File import for books, authors, etc
 * Export to .csv, .doc, .xls, .pdf
 * Form validation using vtypes
-* Filter to display image-only files on upload
 * Junit tests
 * Selenium tests
 * Quartz scheduler to clean-up the upload folder